py-why/pywhy-stats/README.md

 If you already have a working installation of numpy and scipy, the easiest way to install pywhy-stats is using `pip`:

-    # doesn't work until we make an official release :p
     pip install -U pywhy-stats

 To install the package from github, clone the repository and then `cd` into the directory.
 You can then use `poetry` to install: